 On 7 February 2002, President Bush, based on the advice of his staff who had zero understanding of unconventional warfare, declared that the laws of war did not apply to al Qaeda suspects.
 This was The Major Mistake.
 It removed our enemy from the rules of war, the Geneva Conventions, POWs, UCMJ, Red Cross, etc., and made them sub-human criminal animals not protected by ANY law anywhere.
 (It also initially removed US personnel dealing with al Qaeda and possibly related supporters from being subject to applicable US and international law – until someone quickly remembered the UCMJ.)
 Targets didn’t even have to be guilty of anything, just might possibly have some useful information.
 These people even relentlessly tortured a prisoner at a Romanian “black site” only to finally conclude that he had been falsely accused – and then trumpeted the case as an example of “successful” torture (without mentioning that it proved only that someone who was not tortured was a common liar).
 (Kafka would have understood such circular logic.)
 (See “The Family File”.)
 At least 26 innocent people were rounded up and forcibly inserted into this nightmare hell by mistake, simply as a result of an incorrect identity, and those who did it simply walked away with a “Never mind”.
 That decision opened the door for the CIA, and its hired thugs, to interrogate prisoners in previously unlawful ways with full impunity.
 It also ensured that OUR soldiers would be similarly regarded by that enemy if captured – with zero recourse, zero case to make, on their behalf.
 Ever since, there has been a truly stupid debate throughout the West about whether we are at war with a militant enemy or a criminal enterprise.
 Conservatives prefer the former, while liberals prefer the latter.
 And so it ALL ends up being just another matter of stupid domestic politics that NO ONE understands – because no one understands unconventional warfare, either.

 In 2008 President Bush vetoed a law passed by Congress that would have required the CIA to adhere solely to the Army field manual in its treatment of prisoners.
 In January 2009 one of President Obama’s very first acts as President was to issue Executive Order 13491 which required the CIA, and all other elements of the US government, to adhere solely to the Army field manual in its conduct with prisoners.
 Presumably this also applies to government contractors, but I’m not at all certain about foreign proxies.
 President Obama at the same time ramped up the remote control drone killing of targeted suspected enemies in distant countries with which we are not at war.
 To avoid taking, holding and interrogating prisoners, even lawfully, we now prefer to just summarily kill them and anyone else who happens to be in the wrong place at the wrong time.
 While I concur with the President’s decision on the Army field manual, I still have grave reservations about the CIA’s use of drones.
+We now use murder to avoid prisoners, and deliberately relinquish any intelligence gain.
+Just brilliant.

 Deeper Background From A Decade Earlier